jtnydv/proton/README.md

 ***

-# How to execute proton
+# How to execute Proton

 > proton -h